Minecraft Server Error: Failed To Bind To Port

 Above are the messages you will see if you run into this error.
 The server will not be able to fully start, and no one will be able to connect.

-If you do not host with Apex, you will need to set the server to use a port that is open and not used by any other service.
+If you do not have a server with Apex Hosting, you will need to set the server to use a port that is open and not used by any other service.

-However, if you are using a shared host, you will need to contact the host support team and state your server is encountering an FBP (Failed to Bind to Port) error and they will resolve it.
+However, if you are using a shared host, you will need to contact the host support team and state your server is encountering a "Failed to Bind" error and they will resolve it.